amitpammu/retailer-discount/README.md

 ## retailer-discount
-This repo is based on node js based application to calculate a discount based on user criteria
+This repo is based on node js based application to calculate a discount based on some set of rules.

 ## About Structure
 * Main entry point is app.js, which has a small html form to perform the action.